Wedding Photography Posing Tips

 If you can help people feel good when they are in front of your camera, I promise, you will win.
 Stop overthinking the analytics and focus on the emotions.

-Here are 3 tips I highly recommend for gaining better wedding photography poses, and even more importantly, creating deeper connections with the couples that step in front of your lens.
+Here are 3 wedding photography tips I highly recommend for encouraging better poses, and even more importantly, creating deeper connections with the couples that step in front of your lens.

 Posting Tip #1 | Relationships change everything